ankidroid/Anki-Android/FAQ.md

 1. Choose the "Restore from backup" option from the menu in the main deck list and select the newest backup which has a time stamp before the problem started occurring.

-1. If the restore completed successfully, run "check collection" and see if that also completes successfully.
+1. If the restore completed successfully, run "check database" and see if that also completes successfully.
 If so, you are done.
 If not, try restoring from an even older backup.

 If restoring from a backup is not possible, you can try to manually "fix" the database by copying the collection.anki2 file in the AnkiDroid folder to your computer, and following the [instructions in the main Anki documentation](http://ankisrs.net/docs/manual.html#_corrupt_collections).